microsoft/vscode-docs/docs/editor/command-line.md

 Argument|Description
 ------------------|-----------
 `--install-extension <ext>` | Install an extension.
 Provide the full extension name `publisher.extension` as an argument.
+Use `--force` argument to avoid prompts.
 `--uninstall-extension <ext>` | Uninstall an extension.
 Provide the full extension name `publisher.extension` as an argument.
 `--disable-extensions` | Disable all installed extensions.
 Extensions will still be visible in the `Extensions: Show Installed Extensions` dropdown but they will never be activated.
 `--list-extensions` | List the installed extensions.